 But it isn’t the Instagram Ask Questions feature itself that’s so bad; what’s most obnoxious is the way many people use it.

-Most people will pose the default Ask me a question to their audience of friends, who then reply with inside jokes or generic questions like “How old are you?” or “Why are you so beautiful?”
+Most people will pose the default Ask me a question to their audience of friends.
+They tend to reply with inside jokes or generic questions like “How old are you?” or “Why are you so beautiful?”

-The user will then post responses to these stupid questions in individual slides, encouraging you to swipe through pages and pages of mediocre material on Instagram.
+The user will post responses to these uninformed questions in individual slides, encouraging you to swipe through pages and pages of mediocre material on Instagram.

 Instagram isn’t the first platform to come up with an Ask Question feature.

-Earlier products such as ASK.fm, Formspring, and MySpace also allowed people to ask questions from other users, and all have shown that users tend to have a lot more fun answering questions about themselves than reading other people’s questions.
+Earlier products such as ASK.fm, Formspring, and MySpace also allowed people to ask questions from other users.
+These all platforms have shown that users tend to have a lot more fun answering questions about themselves than reading other people’s questions.

-A good conversation should not be sitting back and waiting for the people to come up with some creative ways for you to talk about yourself it should be given and take, but asking people to ask questions from you can come across as uncreative and self-indulgent.
+A good conversation should not be sitting back and waiting for the people to come up with some creative ways.
+For you to talk about yourself it should be given and take.
+However, asking people to ask questions from you can come across as uncreative and self-indulgent.

-Guys, this is Instagram.
-I think we should only stick to posting photos on the platform (that’s what it was created for, right!) and take your questions to another platform like Ask.fm, Sarahah, Quora, or Reddit?
+Guys, this is Instagram!
+I think we should only stick to posting photos and reels on the platform (that’s what it was created for, right!) and take your questions to another platform like Ask.fm, Sarahah, Quora, or Reddit?
 Or even Twitter!

 Recommended For You: